shunyeka-spl/terraform-provider-autobotai/docs/resource_git_integration.md

 ---
-page_title: "autobot_git_integration"
+page_title: "autobotai_git_integration"
 description: |-
-  Provides a Autobot Git Integration.
+  Provides a autobotAI Git Integration.
 ---

-# Resource `autobot_git_integration`
+# Resource `autobotai_git_integration`
-Provides a Autobot Git  Integration.
+Provides a autobotAI Git  Integration.

 # Instruction on how to create a Git Integration